Skip to Main Content

 Planning a Visit

 Hunters Room and Grill is located inside the Westin Doha, accessible from Salwa Road, which connects to the southern part of the city and is reachable from most central Doha districts within twenty to thirty minutes by car depending on traffic.
-The hotel has parking, and the restaurant is direct to reach once inside the property by following the stag sculpture from the main lobby.
+The restaurant is direct to reach once inside the property by following the stag sculpture from the main lobby.
 Reservations are advisable for evenings, particularly on weekends when hotel grill rooms of this type tend to fill with a mix of in-house guests and outside bookings.
-As the venue does not publish online booking details directly, contacting the Westin Doha front desk or concierge is the most reliable route to securing a table.
+Reservations are advisable, especially for Friday lunch.
 Dress code follows standard Westin Doha hotel dining expectations: smart casual is the practical baseline, though the room's atmosphere leans toward the kind of occasion where slightly more formal dress fits naturally.

 For those building a broader Doha itinerary, the EP Club guides to Doha hotels, bars, wineries, and experiences cover the wider range of options across the city.